cmkobel/gBGC/README.md

 # gBGC 🦠💪
 #### Investigating GC-Biased Gene Conversion (gBGC) in Rhizobium leguminosarum

-I'm developing a number of pipelines that I use to utilize different software in order to measure recombination in bacteria
+I'm developing a number of pipelines that I use to utilize different software in order to measure recombination in bacteria.
+In order to validate my results, I relate the results of each pipeline.

 1. workflow_reads maps reads to a manually picked reference.
 Recombination is then inferred on the cg-alignment or each gene in the reference.
 1. workflow_assemblyalignmentgenerator uses the pipeline developed by kussell-lab.